nrobb/TASTER_site/_posts/2015-02-13-game-development-with-HTML5.md

 ---
 I've chosen to develop the TASTER game using HTML5.
 HTML5 includes a new canvas element, which is a container for graphics and is perfect for games.
 I've chosen HTML5 for a few reasons:

-1. HTML5 games are actually programmed in JavaScript, which is my favourite programming language, and the one I have most experience with.
+1. HTML5 games are actually programmed in JavaScript, which is the programming langauge I have most experience with (it's also my favourite).
 2. Since webpages are also made from HTML5 and JavaScript, an HTML5 game can easily be hosted as a web app.
 This is great, because it means that people can play the game immediately in their web browser, without having to download any software.
 3. A variety of platforms exist (e.g. [CocoonJS](https://www.ludei.com/cocoonjs/)) which can deploy HTML5 applications on mobile devices, meaning that an HTML5 game can easily be converted into an almost native application for IOS or Android.